 The project will have a footprint of approximately 2,600 acres of land to locate solar panel arrays, an operations and maintenance building, inverters, and access roads.

 $340 million local estimated investment.

-Once constructed, the project has a 35-year useful life.
-After this time, it will be decommissioned in accordance with a decommissioning plan and bond.
+After the project's useful life has ended, it will be decommissioned in accordance with a decommissioning plan and bond.